tongjin0521/15x18-final-project/README.md

 Run the OpenMP version with `./gwo-OpenMP`.

-All versions may have up to two command-line arguments: the first one is the number of agents (defaults to 5) and the second one is the number of iterations (defaults to 10).
-If only one argument is given, it is interpreted as the number of agents.
+All versions may have up to three command-line arguments:
+1. the number of agents (defaults to 5).
+2. the number of iterations (defaults to 10).
+3. the data source as a string (defaults to "cleavland.csv").

+If fewer arguments are provided, they will be filled in from the right.
+For example, if only the number of agents is provided, the number of iterations will be 10 and the data source will be "cleavland.csv".